-There are no prerequisite units required for this qualification however candidates should possess previous supervisory experience or senior level employment in an investigative area of the public sector.
+Candidates should already have completed a CIV in Government Investigation or similar or possess previous supervisory experience or senior level employment in an investigative area of the public sector.

-A total of 11 units are required to achieve the award of Diploma of Government (Investigation), 5 of which are mandatory core units and 6 electives units.
+A total of 11 units are required to achieve the award of Diploma of Government Investigations, 5 of which are mandatory core units and 6 electives units.

 Other electives may be selected in accordance with the packaging rules of this qualification.
 For information with regards to the selection of different elective units, please contact your trainer or our office.

-Participants with previous investigative experience may apply for a Recognition of Prior Learning (RPL) assessment.
+Participants with previous experience in the supervision, coordination and review of government investigations may apply for a Recognition of Prior Learning (RPL) assessment.
 This alternate assessment method may reduce the amount of time required to complete this qualification and may reduce the cost.
 Refer to RPL for more information.

 Suggested pathways for further study after completion of this qualification include: